ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Configuration Parameters ### {#config-repr-config-properties}

-The CBOR map includes the following configuration parameters.
+The CBOR map includes the following configuration parameters:

 * 'hkdf', which specifies the HKDF Algorithm used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 The HKDF Algorithm is specified by the HMAC Algorithm value.
 For example, the HKDF Algorithm HKDF SHA-256 is specified as the HMAC Algorithm HMAC 256/256.
 This parameter can take the same values as the 'hkdf' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.